Emperor-and-Fool/crewplots/DEVELOPMENT_GUIDELINES.md

 **Implementation:** Place at top of context files to guide developers in maintaining modular architecture patterns.

-**NOTE:** This file has been moved to project root as `DEVELOPMENT_GUIDELINES.md` for easier access during development.

 ## MongoDB Integration Requirements

 **NEVER FALL BACK TO POSTGRESQL FOR NOTE STORAGE**